Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Minnesota for at least 20 days before Election Day
+• be a resident of Minnesota for 20 days

-• not be under a court-ordered guardianship in which the right to vote has been revoked
+• not under a court order that revokes your right to vote

 Mississippi pre-registration rules